JaspreetKhela/JaspreetKhela/README.md

 ### Professional Development History and Pursuits
 The following professional development history and pursuits section outlines my professional pursuits that I have embarked upon or will embark upon over the span of my adulthood.
 I have primarily focused on developing my expertise in: web and mobile development; data analytics and science; cybersecurity; financial technologies; user experience research and design; and digital marketing; real estate selling, brokering, and investing; corporate finance; and accounting.
-My interest in web and mobile development, data analytics and science, cybersecurity, financial technologies, user experience research and design, and digital marketing stems from my desire to develop a broad and deep understanding of the digital technologies used to create digital products and services.
+My interest in web and mobile development, data analytics and science, cybersecurity, financial technologies, user interface and experience research and design, and digital marketing stems from my desire to develop a broad and deep understanding of the digital technologies used to create digital products and services.
 My interest in the real estate domain stems from my desire to develop a broad and deep understanding of residential and commercial property leasing and ownership primarily for investment purposes.
 My interest in corporate finance and accounting stems from my desire to develop a broad and deep understanding of how value (i.e. money) flows throughout a start-up, a scale-up, and an enterprise organization.
 * **University of Toronto School of Continuing Studies**:
   * **Boot Camps**:
-    * **3440 - UofT SCS Coding Boot Camp**: The boot camp covered the following technologies:
+    * **3440 - UofT SCS Coding Boot Camp**: The boot camp covered the following topics:
-      * **JavaScript**: A high-level, interpreted scripting language found on most of today’s web pages, this is the programming language that brings your site to life.
+      * **JavaScript**: A high-level and interpreted scripting language found on most of today’s web pages, this is the programming language that brings websites to life.
       * **HTML**: Defines the structure and layout of a webpage.
 This language is critical as it dictates a site’s organization.
       * **CSS**: Defines the style of a webpage and how it is presented to the user.
 This language is important because it determines fonts, colors, and positions of webpage elements.
       * **jQuery**: A JavaScript library that simplifies programming.
 Considered to be the most popular and most utilized JavaScript library to date.